ashwathr1008/LLM-biologist-prompt-library/Experimental-Design.md

     * "Describe how to set up a factorial experiment to assess the interaction between two drugs."
     * "Explain how a crossover study design works and when it is appropriate to use it."
     * "Compare the advantages and disadvantages of longitudinal and cross-sectional study designs."
     * "How can I implement randomization in assigning subjects to control and treatment groups to minimize bias in the following experimental procedure?
 [Insert Procedure Here]"
+    * "How would you design a genome-wide CRISPR knockout screen to identify genes essential for viral replication in human cells?"
+    * "Propose an experimental design integrating genomics, transcriptomics, and proteomics to identify biomarkers for early detection of Alzheimer's disease."
 6. Choosing Appropriate Models
     * "What are the advantages and disadvantages of using mice as animal models for studying Alzheimer's disease?"
 7. Selecting Experimental Techniques